 It might not be an attraction, but one of the best things to do in Cagliari is to enjoy its culinary tradition.
-Cagliari is a Mediterranean town with delicious sea food cuisine, even though you can find any type of cuisine, vegan and vegetarian included.
-Some restaurants that we tried and liked are Mi Asian Restaurant in Viale Bonaria 22, on weekdays they offer an all-you-can-eat formula for €13,90, delicious vegan eatery Universo Vegano in Corso Vittorio Emanuele 14, vegan restaurants Terra di Mezzo (via Porto Scalas 1) and Gintilla (corso Vittorio Emanuele 210), and Sardinia traditional cuisine with both fish and meat-based dishes at Antica Cagliari in Marina quarter (via Sardegna 49).
+Cagliari is a Mediterranean town with delicious seafood cuisine, even though you can find any type of cuisine, vegan and vegetarian included.
+Some restaurants that we tried and liked are Mi Asian Restaurant in Viale Bonaria 22, on weekdays they offer an all-you-can-eat formula for €13,90, delicious vegan “fast-food” Italian style Universo Vegano in Corso Vittorio Emanuele 14 (the selection is pretty wide and you can order sandwiches, zucchini noodles, falafel, spicy soy burger, pizza, kebab and much more cruelty-free and local products), vegan restaurants Terra di Mezzo (via Porto Scalas 1) and Gintilla (corso Vittorio Emanuele 210), and Sardinia traditional cuisine with both fish and meat-based dishes at Antica Cagliari in Marina quarter (via Sardegna 49).

 Shopping in Cagliari

 If you are looking to do some gift shopping in Cagliari, I suggest you walk along Via Garibaldi and Via Manno.
 They both are located in the very city center and easy to reach from the main train station in Piazza Matteotti going uphill on Largo Carlo Felice.

 From the station, you can walk along Via Roma, beautiful road with the sea on the right and a series of arches, palaces, and shops on the left.
 Here is also the historical building of La Rinascente shopping mall.

 If you liked this article, you might also enjoy —>>>